 However, this requires being able to execute stuff, so this could only be done at runtime (although I imagine for runtime tests mpi.h may define macros that are better suited for version detection).

-#2 Updated by Szilárd Páll about 4 years ago
+#2 Updated by Szilárd Páll over 4 years ago

 Szilárd Páll wrote: